GoogleCloudDataproc/initialization-actions/mlvm/README.md

 ### R libraries

 Conda is used to install R libraries.
+R version is 3.6 for Dataproc 1.5, and 4.0 for Dataproc 2.0+

 ```
 r-essentials=${R_VERSION}
-r-xgboost=0.90.0.2
-r-sparklyr=1.0.0
+r-xgboost=1.2
+r-sparklyr=1.4
 ```
+Note: due to a version conflict, `r-xgboost` is not installed if `--metadata rapids-runtime` is provided.

 For additional R libraries you can use the following: